Esri/geodev-hackerlabs/develop/wab_config_widget.md

 4. Click `Save`>`Launch` to test the widget.

-__Important: You must obtain either an API Key or a Client ID before you deploy this widget.
-[Obtain Google API Key/Client ID] (https://developers.google.com/maps/documentation/javascript/get-api-key).__
+__Important: You must [obtain either an API Key or a Client ID](https://developers.google.com/maps/documentation/javascript/get-api-key) before you deploy this widget.__